charlesericwilson-portfolio/Echo_rust_agent_proxyv5/README.md

 - Fast blocking HTTP client talking to your local llama.cpp servers
 - Sqlite database support for tool logging.
 - Auto summarization of context at 50K tokens.
+- Interrupt generation using ctl+\ end session using ctl+c.

 ### Current Status – In Active Testing
 - COMMAND method is stable and reliable